bormaxi8080/osint-timeline/DRAFT.md

 **New from CyberDetective:**

+Wayback Keyword Search - This tool downloads each page from the Wayback Machine for a specific domain and enables further keyword search on each saved page: https://github.com/lorenzoromani1983/wayback-keyword-search

 ----

 **New from GitHub Community:**

 Windrecorder is a memory search app by records everything on your screen in small size, to let you rewind what you have seen, query through OCR text or image description, and get activity statistics: https://github.com/yuka-friends/Windrecorder

+A Google Drive Telegram Bot for managing, cloning files, uploading files on Google Drive: https://github.com/viperadnan-git/google-drive-telegram-bot

 ----
 ### bormaxi8080 OSINT timeline: